Y-Love: Musical style

-Y-Love generally comes up with his rhymes through extensive freestyling.
+Y-Love generally comes up with his rhymes through freestyling.
 "You freestyle and wait until something hot comes out," he says.The Jerusalem Post called Y-Love a "spiritual, rapping guru" who is "front and center in a trending hip-hop revolution."
 He was named to The Jewish Week's 2009 36 Under 36, an annual list of 36 notable Jews under the age of 36.
 "I'm using hip hop to elevate," Y-Love stated.
 "That's what I'm about."

-Y-Love uses strong Jewish themes in his lyrics, saying "We know that the Book of Psalms was written using the types of musical instruments which were contemporary to King David’s day.
+Y-Love uses strong Jewish themes in his lyrics, saying "We know that the Book of Psalms was written using the types of musical instruments which were contemporary to King David's day.
 Today we have digital equipment."